 Eyes so brown they seem black.
 So dark that the cut-glass lights, the couple at the bar and my own white face are all reflected perfectly back at me.
 Their black, brown certainty confuses me – I say pointless half finished things.
 For once the luxurious darkness of an empty Berlin night eludes me.
 Faced with these calm mirrors I can no longer lose myself.
 I am too aware of my lips speaking things ill-prepared by my stumbling brain.
 Tonight even the Talisker won’t collude in self-delusion.

-Cycling through the faintest shimmering of morning she tells me her theory about the Fernsehturm – the space age East German TV tower that floats above the roofs of every street.
+Cycling through the faintest shimmering of morning she tells me her theory about the Fernsehturm – the space age East-German TV tower that floats above the roofs of every Berlin street.
 How this beacon of communist future controls the mood of the city.
-How in bad weather the glitter ball surface focuses the leaden sky and transmits despair into the chests of Berliners.
-And how, on a sharp morning like this, the eggshell sky is amplified and refracted through the roofs and walls of houses, and that the Berliners, inexplicably, wake up feeling lighter.
+How in bad weather the glitter-ball surface focuses the leaden sky and transmits despair into the chests of Berliners.
+And how, on a sharp morning like this, the eggshell sky is amplified and refracted through the roofs and walls of houses, and the Berliners wake up feeling inexplicably lighter.

 Perhaps I am looking for the tower or trying to think what to say.
 Or maybe I shouldn’t be cycling.
 I hit an unseen curb and roll across the pavement.
 We go our separate ways.